Android Wear 2.0, the biggest update for Google's smartwatch OS so far, is finally here. The

 Android Wear 2.0: Notifications

-For anyone that already uses an Android Wear watch, they will know how those Google cards have a habit of obscuring the watch faces and making the place a feel a little cluttered.
+Anyone that has used an Android Wear watch will know how those Google notification cards had a habit of obscuring the watch faces and making the place a feel a little cluttered.
 Now things work a little bit differently.

 When you get the cards, the watch face will display smaller icons instead of huge messages that take up space.
-They'll also be more manageable with a progress bar on the bottom display showing you how many cards are left in the stack.
+They are also be more manageable with a progress bar on the bottom display showing you how many cards are left in the stack.

-When you raise your watch to activate it, it will pull up the card notification before it hides away again.
-You will still be able to swipe up from the bottom to go through your notifications as normal, but this should give Android Wear a much cleaner look and feel.
+When you raise your watch to activate it, it pulls up the card notification before it hides away again.
+You are still able to swipe up from the bottom to go through your notifications as normal, but it gives Android Wear a much cleaner look and feel.

 Android Wear 2.0: It's not for everyone